ganevniko/ganevniko.github.io/_posts/2020-01-20-ensemble_algorith_with_decision_trees_-_bagging.markdown

 <b><u>Conclusion</u></b>

 In conclusion, bagging allowed us to avoid the major downfalls of decision trees while still enjoying all of their advantages.
-This significantly improved performance comes at a computational cost.
+But,this significantly improved performance comes at a computational cost.
 The next step is to build a random forest by choosing a random subset of feature to make it potentially relatively computationally lighter.